hershey806/astronomy-projects-with-python/README.md

 etc

 I took inspiration from various online sources to make my projects; references for a particular project can be found in its directory.
+The directory for each project also contains the code used to make the project, figures/images, and any data files used in the project.